-Loss of PTEN has mostly been associated with adult cancers, but it has recently been found in Ewing sarcoma, which affects bone and soft tissue of children and young adults.
-Human Ewing sarcoma cell lines and cells from patients that lost PTEN are more resistant to a widely-used chemotherapy drug, vincristine.
-Screening for PTEN loss could save some patients from having to take the drug unnecessarily, as it has serious side effects including shortness of breath, kidney damage, decreased white blood cell count and platelets, motor difficulties, and hair loss.
+Loss of PTEN has mostly been associated with adult cancers, but it has recently been found in Ewing sarcoma, which affects bone and soft tissue in children and young adults.
+Human Ewing sarcoma cell lines and cells from patients that have lost PTEN are more resistant to a widely used chemotherapy drug, vincristine.
+Screening for PTEN loss could save some patients from having to take the drug unnecessarily, as it has serious side effects, including shortness of breath, kidney damage, decreased white blood cell and platelet counts, motor difficulties, and hair loss.

 Nature provides many of our medications, from aspirin in willow bark to antibiotics from soil microorganisms.
-The tiny, pearly trail of slime coating the underside of a fallen leaf may hold the secret to a powerful approach to rescue cancer cells from a tumor suppressor mutation, PTEN.
+The tiny, pearly trail of slime coating the underside of a fallen leaf may hold the secret to a powerful approach to rescue cancer cells from a tumor suppressor mutation.